Funeral Arranger/Mortician

 Extra Requirements

 Most states and Washington, DC, require workers to be licensed.
 An exception is Colorado, which offers a voluntary certification program.
-The Cremation Association of North America (CANA); International Cemetery, Cremation and Funeral Association (ICCFA); and the National Funeral Directors Association (NFDA) offer crematory certification designations.
+The Cremation Association of North America (CANA), International Cemetery, Cremation and Funeral Association (ICCFA), and the National Funeral Directors Association (NFDA) offer crematory certification designations.
 Many states require certification for those who will perform cremations.
-For specific requirements, contact your state board or the relevant professional organizations.

 For additional information, visit these websites: